Tesla doubles discounts on mainstay vehicles to $7,500 in U.S. | Technology

 Tesla doubles discounts on mainstay vehicles to $7,500 in U.S.

-Tesla Inc is offering $7,500 discounts on Model 3 and Model Y electric vehicles (EV) delivered in the United States this month, its website showed on Wednesday, amid concerns the automaker is facing softening demand as economies slow and EV tax incentives loom.
-That is up from the $3,750 credit it has offered on Model 3 and Model Y vehicles delivered before the end of the year.
-It has also recently started offering free supercharging for 10,000 miles (16,093 kms) for the December vehicles.
+Tesla Inc is offering $7,500 discounts on Model 3 and Model Y electric vehicles delivered in the United States this month, its website showed on Wednesday, amid concerns the automaker is facing softening demand as economies slow.
+That is up from the $3,750 discount it has offered on Model 3 and Model Y vehicles delivered before the end of the year.
+It has also recently started offering free supercharging for 10,000 miles (16,093 kms) for vehicles delivered in December.

-The latest discount came just days after the U.S. Treasury Department delayed restrictions on EV incentives until March, meaning Teslas and other U.S-made electric vehicles are likely to qualify for the full $7,500 credits temporarily.
-Customers have canceled their orders and held off their purchases until the new credits take effect in January, weighing on Tesla demand.
+The latest discount came just days after the U.S. Treasury Department delayed restrictions on EV incentives until March, meaning Tesla and other U.S.-made electric vehicles will be likely to qualify for the full $7,500 in incentives starting January.
+Customers had canceled their orders and held off their purchases until the new credits take effect in January, weighing on Tesla demand.

-Analysts also worry that rising interest rates and CEO Elon Musk's controversial Twitter management could hurt the Tesla brand and sales.
+Analysts also worry that rising interest rates and Chief Executive Elon Musk's Twitter distraction could hurt the Tesla brand and sales.
 "The fact they seem to be cutting price to increase deliveries volumes doesn't raise confidence, particularly at a time where we see increasing competition," Craig Irwin, a senior analyst at ROTH Capital Partners, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)